 Initiated by the architect Jean-Pierre Cluysenaer, the spectacular Galeries Royales project took shape in the 1830s.
 The works began in 1846 and were (almost) completed in time for the official opening on 20 June 1847.
 The gallery includes several shops, auditoriums, cafes, restaurants and apartments.
 Right away, it became the place to be seen for the fashionable.
 Instantly the Royal Galleries of Saint Hubert drew a wide audience attracted by the many luxury brands, elegant cafes and cultural hotspots.

 Grand Place Brussels

 Brussels is without a doubt one of the top cities to visit when in Belgium.
-Stroll around the Grote Markt and enjoy the most spectacular historically-preserved architecture in our country!
+Stroll around the Grote Markt, enjoy the famous landmarks and most spectacular historically-preserved architecture in our country!
 You’ll also find plenty of nice souvenir shops, and the finest chocolate from the world’s most famous chocolatiers.

 Hotel tip: Pillows Grand Boutique Hotel Place Rouppe.

 La Hulpe Castle is located in the heart of a vast domain classified as an exceptional Walloon heritage.
 This castle is without a doubt one of the most beautiful places to visit in Belgium.
 It was once owned by Count Solvay and the architecture is based on the French castles.
 It is a beautiful area to enjoy a pleasant walk, they even welcome dogs in the park!

 Adress: Chaussée de Bruxelles 111, 1310 La Hulpe